Hey. I’m John.

 Ok you made it.
 Congratulations.
 Enough about John the professional.
 Let’s hear about John the person.

 I prefer playing sports over watching.
 I will accept a pickup game invitation in anything, no matter how bad I may be.
-Growing up, I played soccer, football, wrestling, and lacrosse and wrestled Division I in college.
+Growing up, I played soccer, football, wrestling, and lacrosse and wrestled Division I in college at Cornell University.
 Now that my athletic career is over I plan on making random men’s leagues a big part of my life.

 So.
 Hopefully I am now less sketchy.
-If you want to reach out to me, send me an email, connect on LinkedIn or message me on Instagram.
+If you want to get in touch, send me an email, connect on LinkedIn or message me on Instagram.
 I look forward to sharing what I have learned.
 Until then, enjoy.

 Want to hear more?
 Subscribe to the official John IV newsletter to receive live, monthly updates of my interests and passions.